Jack2091A/Sunny-Packets/data/readme.md

 ```
 ## Active Scans

-Each inverter was scanned with 4 different tools and they have been name and organised as such into .txt files which capture the various outputs of the scans.
+Each inverter was scanned with 4 different tools and they have been named and organised as such into .txt files which capture the various outputs of the scans.

 #### NMAP
 Devices were initially all scanned with the open source NMAP tool.
 A full port scan was completed using the following commands: